 Benefits of Prime Lenses

-This can lead to more unique and creative images that stand out from the rest.
+This can lead to more unique and creative images that stand out.
 Another advantage of prime lenses is their affordability.
-Compared to zoom lenses, prime lenses tend to be more affordable, making them a great option for photographers on a budget.
+Prime lenses are more affordable than zoom lenses, making them a great option for photographers on a budget.
 With a lower price point, these lenses are also a great investment for those looking to upgrade their photography skills without breaking the bank.

 Tips and Techniques